catch-oss/ss-bg-export-import/README.md

 ## todo

+- when generating field list
+--> get fields for class and all subclasses
+--> validate fields during other operations
-tighten up premissions - most likely i had weird users / groups so i used 777 :-0
+- tighten up premissions - most likely i had weird users / groups so i used 777 :-0